artsy/README/playbooks/management/one-on-one-on-ones.md

 description: Transitioning to a new Engineering Manager
 ---

-Within Artsy engineering, we prioritize the persistence of reporting lines in order to foster a deeper relationship between manager and report.
-This is in fact one of the primary motivations for the matrix structure that we use: keeping the report/manager relationship orthogonal to team membership means that it can survive independent of any movement between teams, or major team reorganizations.
-In spite of this, it is sometimes necessary for an individual to transition to a new manager.
+Within Artsy engineering, we try to keep reporting lines stable in order to foster a deep relationship between manager and report, even across staffing changes or team reorganizations.
+However, it is sometimes necessary for an individual to transition to a new manager.

 Such transitions are fraught with potential problems for the individual: they might spend weeks -- or even months